 The real triumph here, though, is the treatment of time and relativity as the narrative splits between the interstellar mission and those left behind on Earth.
 However, like General Relativity and Quantum Mechanics, Nolan has trouble reconciling the majesty and spectacle of the science fiction adventure with the more human elements of the story.
 Characters motivations change clumsily as the story requires them to, with one or two abruptly changing their natures without explanation at all.
 Plot twists are eminently predictable and because the script doesn’t allow the characters to be more than vessels to move the plot forward, when it takes a turn for the more metaphysical in the final act, it feels awkwardly hollow and trite as well as clumsily edited.
 The cutting between the two storylines in the finale is an unexpected technical lapse from this masterful filmmaker however the worst offender in this film is Hans Zimmer’s aggressively intrusive score which, thanks to poor sound mixing, often drowns out dialogue and undermines the action on screen.

 McConaughey and Hathaway do what they can with the script but there’s just not much for them to work with and while this won’t be enough to derail McConaughey’s recent renaissance, it’s certainly robbed it of some of its momentum.
 The supporting cast deliver what’s required with Chastain, Caine, Lithgow and the others doing solid work but none of the characters feel authentic so there’s little emotional punch.
 ‘Love’ hasn’t been this clumsily evoked in a science fiction epic since “Star Wars Episode II: Attack Of The Clones”.

 Ultimately, the sad fact is that this is one of those movies which shows all its best visuals (and uses all the best soundbite quotes of dialogue) and gives away all but a couple of surprises in the trailer.
 Despite throwing a whole bunch of fascinating ideas and concepts at the screen fails to come up with something cohesive and coherent.
-Despite the wealth of imagination on offer, it stumbles too often in its attempt to cram too much in and dwells on uninteresting aspects too long.
+For all the wealth of imagination on offer, it stumbles too often in its attempt to cram too much in and dwells on uninteresting aspects too long.